 - All taxes and service charges

 The Tour begins at 8 a.m. and ends 10 hours later.
-I love that you see more than just the colonial architecture of the centre – you also walk down and along the riverfront, visit Botathaung, Sule and Chaukhtatgyi Pagodas, the Karaweik on Kandawgyi Lake, the National Museum and main market (Bogyoke).
+I love that you see more than just the colonial architecture of the center – you also walk down and along the riverfront, visit Botathaung, Sule, and Chaukhtatgyi Pagodas, the Karaweik on Kandawgyi Lake, the National Museum, and the main market (Bogyoke).
 The Tour also goes through the Indian and Chinese shop precincts of the downtown area.

-At 6 p.m., Shwedagon Pagoda exploring over, the Tour returns travellers to their hotels.
+At 6 p.m., Shwedagon Pagoda exploring over, the tour returns travelers to their hotels.

 Some attractions in Myanmar are closed on Mondays and Public Holidays and Tours may not run during Thingyan (the annual Water Festival).